oracle-livelabs/developer/redwood-extensions/introduction/introduction.md

 We've been asked to provide a page that will let the user search for an account by name, then click to update key fields like CEO name and projected revenue for this year and next.
 In addition, we want an easy way to check the address of each account.

-Let's see how we can go about building such an extension using Oracle Visual Builder Studio.
+Let's see how we can go about building such an extension using Oracle Visual Builder Studio (or "VB Studio" for short).

 Estimated Workshop Time: 1 hour